Tunisians

-Tunisians (تونسيون) are the citizens and nationals of Tunisia in North Africa, who speak Tunisian Arabic and share a common Tunisian culture and identity.
+Tunisians (تونسيون) are the citizens and nationals of Tunisia in North Africa, who speak Tunisian Arabic and/or one of the Berber languages commonly found in Southern Tunisia and share a common Tunisian culture and identity.
 In addition to the approximately 12 million residents in Tunisia, a Tunisian diaspora has been established with modern migration, particularly in Western Europe, namely France, Italy and Germany.
-The vast majority of Tunisians are Arabs who adhere to Sunni Islam.
+The vast majority of Tunisians are Arabs and Berbers who adhere to Sunni Islam.